 And it is this final element, the activated participation of the audience enabling the show to exist, which is of particular interest in this study.
 Heddon et al remark on activated participation: ‘Crucial […], then, are the practices of exchange between selves enabled by One to One work’ (2012: 121), while Zerihan et al posit ‘the co-presence of performer and spectator … often refigures the ‘audience’ as participant or collaborator’ (Zerihan et al: 101).

 The audience member must be prepared to offer themselves in a reciprocal encounter with the performer, some of which may provoke or challenge in unexpected ways (see Ursula Martinez’s Confront the Cunt (2004) or Kira O’Reilly’s Untitled Action for Bombshelter (2003) as two such examples).
 Though not all one-to-one performances require the active and engaged participation of the audience member, most of these works place audiences in a position that often feels much more vulnerable than a traditional performance encounter, during which we can disappear within the crowd of the audience.
 But just like vulnerable audiences, the performer of one-to-ones must be willing to expose themselves to and be reliant upon the audience member in an utterly co-dependent encounter.
 This is not an equal encounter: the performer has designed the encounter, knows what to expect, is the ‘professional’ in the situation and in whom the audience member must trust.
 Instead, we might conceive of one-to-one performance as an asymmetrical or unbalanced yet mutual encounter.
 Adriana Cavarero discusses the option we all have when placed in a relationship of dependence to reach out to our other with the intent to either nurture or harm and positions care as a particular inclination towards a vulnerable other (2011: 202).
 Cavarero notes that, in a maternal encounter, the mother must literally lean over or reach out towards the defenceless, and often naked, infant child.
-Reaching out can be either benevolent or malicious and can be comforting or destructive, we can reach out to caress (as Howells does in Footwashing), or we can reach out to hit.
+Reaching out can be either benevolent or malicious and can be comforting or destructive; we can reach out to caress (as Howells does in Footwashing), or we can reach out to hit.
 Caring as an inclination towards a vulnerable other is inherent in both the one-to-one performance and the medical encounter.